pvcraven/2017_web_security/source/final/tyler/index.rst

 This is something that simply couldn't be done in previous versions of JavaScript, instead, the programmer had to put an additional backslash behind all the other backslashes to "escape the escape".
-It worked, but it was a lot more work than this is, and the plan failed a lot more easily, as missing one backslash would mess up the whole thing.
+It was a less efficient way to do it, and the plan failed a lot more easily, as missing one backslash would mess up the whole thing.
 In a long string, avoiding that is going to be a lot harder than simply surrounding it with "String.raw ` `"